pratyush3757/raytracing-playground-cpp/README.md

 ~~[Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)~~ [The Ray Tracer Challenge](https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/).

-I was following the `Raytracing in one weekend` book series, I felt the explanations to be not good enough.
+I was following the `Raytracing in one weekend` book series and felt the explanations to be not good enough.
 Switching the repository to follow `The Ray Trace Challenge`.
 Old code can be found in `deprecated_archive` branch.

 More optimizations and extra features will be added as I progress through the book series, and get more in-depth insights through other papers.